BLCM/bl3mods/Grimm/Borderlands 3&2/ReadMe.md

  In this version the mayhem levels have no scaling whatsoever, and the gear is the same for all the mayhem levels.

- he mayhem levels are modifiers only, which means you can play with the modifiers if you want without having a difficulty increase, and m11 is used to scale NVHM to your level if you don't want to go through TVHM.
+ The mayhem levels are modifiers only, which means you can play with the modifiers if you want without having a difficulty increase, and m11 is used to scale NVHM to your level if you don't want to go through TVHM.

  This is the version i recommend if you want to experience BL3 as if it was closer to BL2 and TPS.